probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 | NO_PROV | 1134 |
 | FETCH_FAILED | 280 |

 We observed a larger overall success rate (99.83% vs 98.37% for the first experiment).
 We also observe that the ratio of `FETCH_FAILED` is more important in the second experiment, which could explain why the success rate is higher.
 Maybe the content was available, but the Selfish Bitswap Client failed to retrieve it, which boosted the success rate.
-The available content rate is also much higher (95.64% vs 70.91% for the first experiment).
+The content availability rate is also much higher (95.64% vs 70.91% for the first experiment).
 This can be explained because the CIDs for the Gateway experiment were collected a few days before the experiments.
 The CIDs collected by sniffing Bitswap were collected multiple months before running the experiment.

 ![success-rate-1s-gatewaycids_10_20221206.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-1s-gatewaycids_10_20221206.png)